-You are embarking on an incredible opportunity to expand your knowledge and develop your ability to work with the complex, interrelated social problems and policies around which the criminal justice system is organized.
+You are embarking on an incredible opportunity to expand your knowledge and develop your ability to work with the complexity of the interrelated social problems and policies around which the criminal justice system is organized.
 We encourage you to take advantage of the depth and breadth of knowledge your professors and peers will expose you to in the MCJ program.